The following farming practices have consequences or effects on the soil;

 - It releases potassium and phosphorus as ash

-- It destroys soil borne pathogen or germs
+- It destroys soil-borne pathogens or germs

 - It destroys the seeds of weeds